 Nigel Lawson, whose official title is Lord Lawson of Blaby, has spent the majority of his professional career involved in British politics and journalism.
 In the early 1960s and 70s, Lawson served as an Editor or columnist for a number of newspapers including The Financial Times, The Sunday Telegraph, The Spectator, The Evening Standard, and The Times.

-In 1974 Lawson was elected a member of parliament for the Conservative party.
-He held his seat until 1992.
+In 1974, Lawson was elected a member of parliament for the Conservative party where he held a seat until 1992.
 As a member of parliament, Lawson was eventually named Chancellor of the Exchequer—the highest economic and financial position in the British government—by Prime Minister Margaret Thatcher.
 Lawson held this position from 1983-1989.

 According to an interview conducted by The Telegraph in 2008, Lawson states he did not develop an informed interest in climate change until 2005 when he took part in a government committee exploring the economic factors involved in global warming.

 Climate skepticism runs deep in the Lawson family.
 His son Dominic Lawson is a journalist for the British newspaper The Independent.
 Dominic Lawson has used his columns to question the science behind climate change and criticize the IPCC.
 Dominic Lawson is married to Rosa Monckton, the sister of the infamous climate denier Christopher Monckton.